-Overall, the management expects positive results and cash flow for the upcoming year.
-This expectation is based on preliminary results of 2022 and forward-looking information with respect to a development of residential market prices and its growing portfolio of shares in apartment houses.
+Overall, management expects negative results for the year 2023.
+This expectation is based on the forecast of results for 2023 and forward-looking information with respect to the development of residential market prices, the portfolio of real estate projects and so far realized business transactions.